CodeCrew-CodeSchool/Rag-App-POC/backend/README.md

 - Commented the mongodb connection
 - Added CORS middleware to express app.

-I sourced the Netflix data from [Kaggle](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows).
+I sourced the IMDB Top 1000 Movies data from [Kaggle](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows).

 # Setup
 Run the following in the terminal: